AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/protocol-overview.md

 For multilinear polynomial commitment schemes, we use the [ZeroMorph](https://eprint.iacr.org/2023/917) protocol, which itself uses a univariate PCS as a core component.

-Depending on context we use the following two univariate schemes within our cryptography stack
+Depending on context we use the following two univariate schemes within our cryptography stack.

 ## KZG Commitments